DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Introduction

-\item \textbf{A New Training Dataset and Evaluation Benchmark.} We introduce a pipeline to curate, unify, and distill data from 10 existing sources, covering 12 different sports, including American football, badminton, baseball, basketball, boxing, diving, fencing, ice hockey, soccer, table tennis, volleyball, and gymnastics.
-In total, we construct 78K training data and 6.7K testing data.
+\item \textbf{A New Benchmark and Rigorous Distillation Pipeline.} We introduce a pipeline to curate, unify, and distill data from 10 existing sources across 12 sports.
+By utilizing a stringent three-step LLM/VLM filtering mechanism to guarantee logic and retrieval consistency, we construct 78K high-quality training trajectories and a testing benchmark with 6.7K samples.